On the Foundation of Algebraic Topology: The Algebraic Topological Foundation is in Need of a Makeover

 \subsection{Simplicial complexes within Combinatorics}

-In Gräbe's paper \cite{12} \S 4.1 p.~171, the reduced homology groups, with field coefficients, of the simplicial join of two complexes were given as \htmladdnormallink{{\it direct sums} }{http://en.wikipedia.org/wiki/Direct_sum} of \htmladdnormallink{{\it tensor products,}}{http://en.wikipedia.org/wiki/Direct_sum} the relative analog of which seemed non-existing: -0.2cm
+In Gräbe's paper \cite{12} \S 4.1 p.~171, the reduced homology groups, with field coefficients, of the simplicial join of two complexes were given as \htmladdnormallink{{\it direct sums} }{http://en.wikipedia.org/wiki/Direct_sum} of \htmladdnormallink{{\it tensor products,}}{http://en.wikipedia.org/wiki/Direct_sum} the relative analogue of which seemed non-existing, cf. p.~\pageref{UnderavdP5:KynnethFormForJoins}: -0.2cm

 \cite{12} \S 4.2 p.~171 gives the boundary of the simplicial join of quasi-manifolds: